Making Your First Post

 Give a sneak peek into your next project

-Creating a couple patron-only posts before you have any patrons may sound like a silly idea, but is actually a great way to entice potential patrons into joining your community.
-When fans land on your Patreon page, they will see that the posts are locked and can only become unlocked by becoming your patron.
-Remember, your patrons are your most passionate fans and they want exclusive access to you.
+Creating a couple member-only posts before you have any members may sound like a silly idea, but is actually a great way to entice potential members into joining your community.
+When fans land on your Patreon page, they will see that the posts are locked and can only become unlocked by becoming your member.
+Remember, your members are your most passionate fans and they want exclusive access to you.
 Offer them a glimpse of that connection to excite them about all the goodness that’s coming soon.

-Learn more about making a post that’s just for patrons here.
+Learn more about making a post that’s just for members here.

 Was this article helpful?